 If you are on the fence about learning the programming language Python, I strongly suggest you dive in and don’t look back!
 I have found the transition from being a Data Analyst in a cancer research lab to becoming a Data Scientist at an InsureTech company, one of the best experiences of my life.
 All the nerdy things I loved, i.e., _(computers, stats, data visualization)_, all banded together in an amazing career path.

-How long does it take to learn Python?
-The answer is up to YOU.
+How long does it take to learn the Python programming language?
+The answer is your learning path up to YOU.

-Are you ready to start your next chapter?
+Are you ready to start your next chapter and boost your coding skills as a python programmer?